-(6) If the application is not rejected under sub-section (4), the Custodian may confirm the transfer either unconditionally or on such terms and conditions as he may think fit to impose.

-(7) The Custodian may, in respect of any application for 30 confirmation of a transfer pending before him on the commencement of the Administration of Evacuee Property (Amendment) Act, 1952 which is liable to be rejected on either of the grounds specified in clauses (a) and (b) of sub-section (5), exercise any of the powers conferred on him under that sub-section.

-(8) For the removal of doubts, it is hereby declared that every property transferred in contravention of the provisions of this section which does not confer any rights or remedies in relation to the transfer on the parties thereto shall be deemed to be property declared to be evacuee property within the meaning of sub-section (1) of section 7 and to have vested in the Custodian in accordance with the provisions 40of section 8.

-41. Transactions relating to evacues property void in certain circumstances.-Subject to the other provisions contained in this Act. every transaction entered into by any person in respect of property declared or deemed to be declared to be evacuee property within the 45. meaning of this Act, shall be void unless entered into by or with the previous approval of the Custodian."

-14. Amendment of section 46, Act XXXI of 1950.-In section 47 of the principal Act, clause (b) shall be omitted.
+- (6) If the application is not rejected under sub-section (4), the Custodian may confirm the transfer either unconditionally or on such terms and conditions as he may think fit to impose. - (7) The Custodian may, in respect of any application for confirmation of a transfer pending before him on the commencement of the Administration of Evacuee Property (Amendment) Act, 1952, which is liable to be rejected on either of the grounds specified in clauses (a) and (b) of sub-section (5), exercise any of the powers conferred on him under that sub-section. - (8) For the removal of doubts, it is hereby declared that every property transferred in contravention of the provisions of this section which does not confer any rights or remedies in relation to the transfer on the parties thereto shall be deemed to be property declared to be evacuee property within the meaning of sub-section (1) of section 7 and to have vested in the Custodian in accordance with the provisions of section 8. - 41.
+Transactions relating to evacuee property void in certain circumstances.-Subject to the other provisions contained in this Act, every transaction entered into by any person in respect of property declared or deemed to be declared to be evacuee property within the meaning of this Act, shall be void unless entered into by or with the previous approval of the Custodian." - 14.
+Amendment of section 46, Act XXXI of 1950.-In section 47 of the principal Act, clause (b) shall be omitted.

-15. Substitution of new section for section 52, Act XXXI of 1950.----For section 52 of the principal Act, the following section shall be substituted, namely:---- notification in the Official Gazette, declare that all or any of the provisions of this Act or of the rules made thereunder shall not apply, or shall be deemed never to have applied, or shall cease to apply, or shall apply only with such modifications or subject to such conditions, restrictions or limitations as may be specified in the notification, to or in relation to any class of persons or class of property."
+- 15. Substitution of new section for section 52, Act XXXI of 1950.- For section 52 of the principal Act, the following section shall be substituted, namely:- - "52.
+Power to exempt.-The Central Government may, by notification in the Official Gazette, declare that all or any of the provisions of this Act or of the rules made thereunder shall not apply, or shall be deemed never to have applied, or shall cease to apply, or shall apply only with such modifications or subject to such conditions, restrictions or limitations as may be specified in the notification, to or in relation to any class of persons or class of property." - 16.
+Amendment of section 56, Act XXXI of 1950.-In section 56 of the principal Act,-